intel-iot-devkit/joule-code-samples/access-control-js/README.md

 ![](./images/access-control-wait-screen.jpg)

-### Determining the Intel® Joule Module carrier board's IP address
+### Determining the Intel® Joule Expansion board's IP address

-You can determine what IP address the Intel® Joule Module carrier board is connected to by running the following command:
+You can determine what IP address the Intel® Joule Expansion board is connected to by running the following command:

     ifconfig